kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 Students were not able to agree on a project to work on together, so they started out on individual projects.

 Helicopter Shooting Game
   : The biggest challenge of the day was a student who wanted to make a shooting game, only without using the pre-set shoot and attack blocks.
-While it is easy to just use the pre-set blocks, when you want to control things carefully, you sometimes have to biuld it on your own.
+While it is easy to just use the pre-set blocks, when you want to control things carefully, you sometimes have to build it on your own.
 We worked out together on the whiteboard the exact steps that shooting a bullet would involve:

 1. Triggering the action (when pressed)
 2. Appearing in the right place (go to and show)